hnu-digihealth/monai_gbm_segmentation/README.md

 To export a trained model with the provided script call it with the `export`-hub.
 A help page is provided for setup with the `-h`-flag `python monai_segmenter.py export -h`.

 <!-- add something about the parameters and such-->

+## Code quality
+This project uses [Black](https://black.readthedocs.io/) and [Ruff](https://docs.astral.sh/ruff/) for automatic formatting and static code analysis.
+The configuration is located in [`pyproject.toml`](./pyproject.toml).

+### Check lint
+Using `ruff check .` in the `src` folder runs ruff over all Python files in the project.
+This does not change the code and returns if there are any linting errors regarding the ruff configuration.

+### Correct lint automatically
+To apply the linting erros found with `ruff check .` you can run it with the `--fix` flag:  `ruff check . --fix.
+This tries to automatically fix all errors found during the checkout.

+### Format code
+Finally, `black .` should be used for a final cleanup, as ruff does only contain a partial ruleset.

 ----
 ## Cite